cvelas31/data_engineer_resources/Data_Lake_Spark/README.md

 ## Using AWS with Spark
 [Step by step]

+# AWS CLI for EMR
+LOOK  AT  THE COURSE.
+THIS PART WAS ADDED

+**Why use AWS CLI?**
+AWS CLI enables you to run commands that allow access to currently available AWS Services.
+We can also use AWS CLI to primarily create and check the status of our EMR instances.
+Mostly during your work, you would normally create clusters that are similar in sizes and functionalities, and it can get tedious when you use the AWS console to create a cluster.
+If you have a pre-generated script to generate EMR saved to your text editor, you can re-run as often as you’d like to generate new clusters.
+This way we can bypass setting security groups and roles through AWS console.
+You can embed all these features, including selecting number of cores, applications to install, and even custom script to execute at the time of cluster launch by using a pre-generated script.

+**How to use AWS CLI?**
+We’ll be using AWS CLI to create an EMR cluster.
+Check to see if you have Python 3.6 or above
+You can check the Python version using the command line: $ python --version Install AWS CLI using pip install awscli.
+Check if AWS CLI is installed correctly by typing aws into your terminal.
+If you see the image below, you have installed AWS CLI correctly.

 ## EMR
 - Create  SSH Key Pair on EC2 screen
 - Go to EMR and Create cluster